How to Spot Authentic Korean Restaurants vs Tourist Traps

 Best Time to Visit: Go slightly before or after peak lunch (12-1 PM) or dinner (6-7 PM) times to avoid the biggest crowds, though a short wait is often unavoidable and a sign of its popularity.

-Why It's Authentic: This is a classic "office worker" restaurant – bustling, loud, and focused on delivering perfectly executed, hearty Korean comfort food.
-The shared dining experience and generous portions are very authentic.
+Why It's Authentic: This is a classic "office worker" restaurant, period – bustling, loud, and laser-focused on delivering perfectly executed, hearty Korean comfort food.
+The shared dining experience and generous portions here are super authentic, trust me.

 Quick Comparison: Authentic vs. Tourist Trap